Six U.N. Security Council members condemn Belarus plane interception

-NEW YORK, May 26 (Reuters) - Six U.N.
+NEW YORK (Reuters) - Six U.N.
 Security Council members - Estonia, France, Ireland, Norway, Britain and the United States - condemned on Wednesday the interception of a plane by Belarus as “a blatant attack on international civilian aviation safety and European security.”

 They issued the joint statement after Estonia, France and Ireland raised the incident in a private meeting of the 15-member Security Council.